 The following table shows certain information for any person who reported being a current "beneficial owner" of more than 5% of A-Mark's common stock.
 Persons and groups that beneficially own in excess of 5% of the Company's common stock are required to file certain reports with the Company and with the Securities and Exchange Commission (the "SEC") regarding such beneficial ownership.
-For purposes of the table below and the table set forth under "Beneficial Ownership of Management," a person is deemed to be the beneficial owner of any shares of common stock (1) over which the person has a right to acquire beneficial ownership at any time within 60 days after September 4, 2020.
-Beneficial ownership information is presented as of September 4, 2020, except that where beneficial ownership information is as of earlier dates derived from SEC filings, that fact is indicated in the footnotes to the table.
+For purposes of the table below and the table set forth under "Beneficial Ownership of Management," a person is deemed to be the beneficial owner of any shares of common stock (1) over which the person has or shares, directly or indirectly, voting or investment power, or (2) of which the person has a right to acquire beneficial ownership at any time within 60 days after September 3, 2021.
+Beneficial ownership information is presented as of September 3, 2021, except that where beneficial ownership information is as of earlier dates derived from SEC fillings, that fact is indicated in the footnotes to the table.
 "Voting Power" is the power to vote or direct the voting of shares and "investment power" is the power to dispose or direct the disposition of shares.
 Persons and groups identified in the table have sole voting power and sole investment power over the shares, except as otherwise stated in footnotes to the table.
 We obtained the information provided in the following table from filings with the SEC and from representations made by the persons listed below.

-Amount of Beneficial Percent of Outstanding Common
+Amount and Nature of Beneficial Percent of Outstanding Common

 Name of Beneficial Owner Ownership Stock (1)

-Jeffrey D. Benjamin (2) 861,245 12.0 %
+Jeffrey D. Benjamin (2) 864,426 7.6 %

-William A. Richardson (3) 1,044,026 14.8 %
+William A. Richardson (3) 1,215,155 10.8 %

-Gregory N. Roberts (4) 1,208,802 16.2 %
+Gregory N. Roberts (4) 1,240,271 10.6 %